Villa La Rotonda: Interior

 The interior design of the Villa was to be as wonderful, if not more so, than the exterior.

 Alessandro, Giovanni Battista Maganza, and Anselmo Canera were commissioned to paint frescoes in the principal salons.
+The rich stucco and fresco design of the interior was created by Domenico Fontana and Ruggero Bescapè.

 Among the four principal salons on the piano nobile are the West Salon (also called the Holy Room, because of the religious nature of its frescoes and ceiling), and the East Salon, which contains an allegorical life story of the first owner, Paolo Almerico, his many admirable qualities portrayed in fresco.

-The highlight of the interior is the central, circular hall, surrounded by a balcony and covered by the domed ceiling; it soars the full height of the main house up to the cupola, with walls decorated in trompe-l'œil.
+The highlight of the interior is the central, circular hall, surrounded by a fifteen and a half feet deep balcony and covered by the domed ceiling; it soars the full height of the main house up to the cupola, with walls decorated in trompe-l'œil.

 Abundant frescoes create an atmosphere that is more reminiscent of a cathedral than the principal salon of a country house.

+Palladio studied the light and how it would enter the building where it eliminates external volumes.
+The angle of the villa points on all four cardinal points where it ensures that through the day the south and west sides have equal sun time to light the spaces.
+During the winter months, these two sides are equally lit by the sun passing from 20 degrees to 0 degrees.